-Here are my musings, tips and advice from some decades of reluctant gardening – all of it done in Scotland, much of it quite far north – around 58°N in fact.
-What works and what doesn’t; what to buy, what to avoid and how to deal with exposure.
+Here are my musings, tips and advice from some decades of reluctant gardening in Scotland.
+Much of it done quite far north – around 56°N in fact.
+I discuss what works and what doesn’t; what to buy, what to avoid and how to deal with exposure.
 (Wear a woolly hat.)

 To put it more graphically, once, in a westerly gale, I saw my well-hearted cabbages whip backwards and forwards.
 Then some were lifted bodily out of the earth (or yird) like birds taking off.
 Gardening in Scotland, eh?